prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 <a name="setConfig-Disable-Ajax-Timeout" />

-Prebid core adds a timeout buffer to extend the time that bidders have to return a bid after the auction closes.
-This buffer is used to offset the "time slippage" of the setTimeout behavior in browsers.
-Prebid.js sets the default value to 400ms.
-You can change this value by setting `timeoutBuffer` to the amount of time you want to use.
-The following example sets the buffer to 300ms.
+Prebid core adds a timeout on XMLHttpRequest request to terminate the request once auction is timedout.
+Since Prebid is ignoring all the bids after timeout it does not make sense to continue the request after timeout.
+However, you have the option to disable this by using `disableAjaxTimeout`.

 {% highlight js %}
 pbjs.setConfig({ disableAjaxTimeout: true });